-As you signal a turn or a lane change, if the arrow flashes faster than normal, a signal bulb may be burned out and other drivers won't see your turn signal.
+As you signal a turn or a lane change, if the arrow flashes faster than normal, a signal bulb may be burned out and other drivers will not see your turn signal.

 If a bulb is burned out, replace it to help avoid an accident.
-If the arrows don't go on at all when you signal a turn, check for burned-out bulbs and check the fuse.
-See Bulb Replacement on page 5-52 and Fuses and Circuit Breakers on page 5-95.
+If the arrows do not go on at all when you signal a turn, check for burned-out bulbs and check the fuse.
+See Bulb Replacement on page 5-52 and Fuses and Circuit Breakers on page 5-107.